-Name Title Organizational Affiliation Responsibilities Education and Experience Qualifications Dave Wunderlich QA Manager TestAmerica Laboratories, Inc. Responsible for developing and implementing the quality systems at the TestAmerica laboratory in Seattle and for verifying the laboratory's compliance with those systems with responsibilities including writing, revising, and implementing QA policies and procedures and internal auditing, administering the performance evaluation program, coordinating the laboratory's certification and accreditation activities and associated company website updates, directing the preparation for external audits and the ensuing corrective action process, conducting in-house training, presenting seminars on analytical and regulatory topics, interfacing with clients on QA/QC issues, and summarizing the activities of his department in regular reports to laboratory management.
-B.S. in Chemistry and Math - Duquesne University (1984); more than 24 years of environmental laboratory experience, including 14 years as a QA manager and over nine years with TestAmerica.
-Mr. Wunderlich's past experience also includes roles as laboratory director, project manager, department manager, supervisor, and bench chemist.
-He has performed many of the EPA methods associated with SDWA, NPDES, RCRA, and CLP programs and has prepared data deliverables for environmental projects governed by various government agencies, including the EPA and the Department of Defense (Army Corps of Engineers, NEESA, and AFCEE).
+Name Title Organizational Affiliation Responsibilities Education and Experience Qualifications Terri Torres QA Manager TestAmerica Laboratories, Inc. Responsible for developing and implementing the quality systems at the TestAmerica laboratory in Seattle and for verifying the laboratory's compliance with those systems with responsibilities including writing, revising, and implementing QA policies and procedures and internal auditing, administering the performance evaluation program, coordinating the laboratory's certification and accreditation activities and associated company website updates, directing the preparation for external audits and the ensuing corrective action process, conducting in-house training, presenting seminars on analytical and regulatory topics, interfacing with clients on QA/QC issues, and summarizing the activities of his department in regular reports to laboratory management.
+B.S. in Biology - Evergreen State College (1993); over 17 years experience in the analytical services field.
+This experience includes a wide variety of both organic and inorganic analysis, as well as quality assurance management.
+Ms. Torres' instrumentation experience includes GS/MS, GC, AA, ICAP, IR, and auto-analyzers.
+Ms. Torres' diversified experience has provided her with broad-based familiarity with regulatory protocols and methodologies, including WA State DOE, State of CA DOH, NELAP, U.S.Army Corps of Engineers, U.S.Navy and others.

-Name Title Organizational Affiliation Responsibilities Education and Experience Qualifications Molly Welker Project Manager Bristol Responsible for the following activities: project technical direction; coordination of technical and logistical aspects of the project; resolving issues; development and maintenance of detailed project schedule; review of all reports before submittal to USACE; representation of the project team at meetings; and preparation of the final remedial action reports.
-Submission of QAPP and any QAPP revisions and amendments to appropriate personnel for review and acceptance.
+Name Title Organizational Affiliation Responsibilities Education and Experience Qualifications Molly Welker Project Manager Bristol Responsible for the following activities: project technical direction; coordination of technical and logistical aspects of the project; resolving issues; development and maintenance of detailed project schedule; review of all reports before submittal to USACE; representation of the project team at meetings; preparation of the final remedial action reports, and submission of QAPP and any QAPP revisions and amendments to appropriate personnel for review and acceptance.
 Maintains the official accepted QAPP version with support from the QA/QC Project Officer.
 Also responsible for ensuring that the documents (QAPP, SSHP, CQCP, and WMP) meet USACE objectives, regulatory requirements, and quality standards.
-B.S., Earth Sciences, Montana State University, Bozeman, MT (1982); M.S., Geology, Texas A&M University, College Station TX (1985); over 20 years in the environmental sciences field and over 6 years of experience in managing, coordinating, and performing all aspects of project activities for large environmental projects in Alaska.
-Her experience includes contracting, budgeting, and directing field activities.
-Ms. Welker has conducted hazardous materials removal and disposal, site investigations, soil and groundwater remediation, water quality and groundwater studies, and environmental compliance assessments.
+B.S., Earth Sciences, Montana State University, Bozeman, MT (1982); M.S., Geology, Texas A&M University, College Station, TX (1985); more than 20 years in the environmental sciences field and more than 6 years of experience in managing, coordinating, and performing all aspects of project activities for large environmental projects in Alaska.
+Ms. Welker's experience includes contracting, budgeting, and directing field activities.
+She has conducted hazardous materials removal and disposal, site investigations, soil and groundwater remediation, water quality and groundwater studies, and environmental compliance assessments.
 Ms. Welker has extensive experience in writing environmental planning documents, including remedial action plans, site characterization reports, technical memorandums, and final reports.